-Don’t Feed These Foods to Your Children
+Unhealthy Foods For Kids: Don’t Feed These Unhealthy Foods to Children

 By: Julie Mancuso, B.A., R.H.N., JM Nutrition

 Being impressionable, children eat what they see others eat.
 If they are repeatedly exposed to certain foods for a good part of their childhood, chances are the same foods will form the foundation of their diet in adulthood.

-Don’t Feed These Foods to Your Children:
+Unhealthy Foods: Don’t Feed These Unhealthy Foods to Children:

 Macaroni and Cheese

 The ever-popular staple of kids, teens and cash-strapped college students, mac and cheese is unfortunately one of those unhealthy foods you shouldn’t feed to your children.